The AnaCredit project at ESCB level

-The new data will populate a European database on credit and credit risk, which will be managed and maintained by the ECB and used to meet the information needs of the ESCB (in the areas of monetary policy, financial stability, research, and statistics production).
+The new data populate a European database on credit and credit risk, managed and maintained by the ECB and used to meet the information needs of the ESCB (in the areas of monetary policy, financial stability, research, and statistics production).
 In the future it will also be used to respond to the information needs of micro-prudential supervision carried out under the Single Supervisory Mechanism (SSM).

 Although AnaCredit’s goal is not to build a European Central Credit Register (CCR), the NCBs that already manage a national CCR may nonetheless, and subject to certain conditions, draw on AnaCredit data to bolster national information services for participating intermediaries (typically, return flows and replies to ad hoc requests).

 Documents relating to the AnaCredit project are available on the ECB's website, including the AnaCredit Regulation, the AnaCredit Manual (which provides useful information to reporting intermediaries and guidelines on the reporting requirements laid down in the AnaCredit Regulation), and the Explanatory Note (describing the project and its objectives).

 Analytical credit data collection at national level